mysterycodesociety/sheql-start/google_authentication.md

 On the Google+ API page, click on the 'Enable Button'.
 It should take a moment and update.
 <img src="./assets/google_plus_enable.png" style="width:400px;" />

-Go back to the Library, search for and enable the Contacts API.
+Go back to the Library, search for and enable the Google People API.
 <img src="./assets/google_library_dashboard.png" style="width:400px;" />

 ## Save our client_secrets.json file into our repo